I want to understand how to capture content reqiurements quickly

 Where can I find an Information Product Template?

 The Business Intelligence Information Product Template I use to define an Information Product can be found here:

 When to create or update an Information Product Template?

 Like a lot of the artefacts, we deliver in our AgileBI Way the Information Product template is updated multiple times as we progress through the process.
 Each time more detail is added to the template as we discover and document it.

 There are four major stages where the Information Product template is updated:

 - Gather, Size & Prioritise

 The initial version of the Information Product template is created, with the minimal amount of detail required.
-This allows a high-level estimate of effort to build the IP to be t-shirt sized and then the IP’s to be prioritised.
-It can also enable the product roadmap/backlog to be created.
+This allows a high-level estimate of effort to build the Information Products to be t-shirt sized and the Information Products to be prioritised.
+The gathering, sizing and prioritising enables the Information Product roadmap/backlog to be created.